aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Choosing the stack.md

 ### Authentication

 Authentication and authorization are big and complicated topics by themselvels.
 And you need a good cryptography background to implement it from scratch.
-So in our project will use [**Buddy**][buddy] library to handle
+So in our project will use [**Buddy**][buddy] library to abstract all those complex details.

 ### View rendering